jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) set requirements and criteria for regulated offshore installations that must be satisfied in respect of insurance or other financial security for the costs of complying with a marine oil spill contingency plan in accordance with section 313.
 (5) Subject to any marine protection rules, a marine protection document may be issued or a document may be recognised as a marine protection document, as the case may be, by the Director for such specified period and subject to such conditions as the Director considers appropriate in each particular case.
 (6) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 424.
+(7) Marine protection rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 388 Marine protection rules in relation to harmful and other substances
-The Minister may from time to time make marine protection rules for all or any of the following purposes:
+(1) The Minister may from time to time make marine protection rules for all or any of the following purposes:
   (a) the substances that are harmful substances for the purposes of section 225:
   (b) the substances that are noxious liquid substances for the purposes of section 225:
   (c) the substances that are not to be noxious liquid substances for the purposes of section 225: